 In the bowl of a mixer, cream together the butter and sugar, about 1 to 2 minutes.
 Scrape the sides of the bowl and add the egg.
 Mix until incorporated.
 Add the vanilla, orange juice and orange zest, mix about 30 seconds more.

 Add the baking soda, salt and cocoa powder.
 Mix until the cocoa powder is distributed throughout the dough.
 With the mixer on low, add the flour a ¼ cup at a time.
 Mix just until it is incorporated.
 Stir in the chocolate chips.

-Use a small cookie scoop or tablespoon to transfer the dough to the baking sheet.
+Use a small cookie scoop or tablespoon to transfer the dough to a standard baking sheet.
 Bake for 8 minutes.
-Allow to cool on the baking sheet 1 to 2 minutes and transfer to a cooling rack.
-Makes about 18 cookies.
+Allow to cool on the baking sheet 1 to 2 minutes and transfer to a cooling rack to cool completely.

 Thanks for reading!
 All images and content are the property of Fake Food Free unless otherwise stated.
 Please do not republish full recipes and images without written permission.
 What is okay?
 Feel free to Pin images, share links to my posts or share the photo in a round up post with the title of this recipe and a link back to the post.
 Confused about copyright and food blogs?
 Here is some helpful information on Recipe Attribution.
 If you want to use a photo or full recipe, just ask.
 I’m sure we can work something out.